rust-lang/docs.rs/rfcs/migrate-to-async-hyper.md

 ### Why async

 A web server is inherently io bound, which is the type of task that asynchronous execution excels at.
-If all goes well, the server will run faster and with potentially less resource usage than it currently has.
+If all goes well, the server will run faster and with potentially less resource usage than it currently has due to using a single runtime to execute all operations.
 Some of our current dependencies already use async (such as `rusoto`), and we could also potentially see improvements from them executing in an actually asynchronous environment.
 Additionally, updating things allows us to both gain newer (and generally faster, safer and better supported) dependencies, as well as letting us give a critical eye to our current infrastructure to see what's good and what's bad.